Isaiah 40

-Isaiah 40 is the fortieth chapter of the Book of Isaiah in the Hebrew Bible or the Old Testament of the Christian Bible, and the first chapter of the section known as "Deutero-Isaiah" (Isaiah 40-55), dating from the time of the Israelites' exile in Babylon.
-This book contains the prophecies attributed to the prophet Isaiah, and is one of the Books of the Prophets.
-Parts of this chapter are cited in all four canonical Gospels of the New Testament.
+Isaiah 40 is the fortieth chapter of the Book of Isaiah in the Hebrew Bible, and the first chapter of the section known as "Deutero-Isaiah" (Isaiah 40-55), dating from the time of the Israelites' exile in Babylon.
+This book contains the prophecies attributed to the prophet Isaiah, and is one of the Books of the Prophets in the Tanakh (Hebrew Bible).
+Parts of this chapter are cited in all four canonical Gospels of the Christian Bible.

 Text

 The original text was written in Hebrew language.
 This chapter is divided into 31 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text tradition, which includes the Codex Cairensis (895), the Petersburg Codex of the Prophets (916), Aleppo Codex (10th century), Codex Leningradensis (1008).

 Fragments containing parts of this chapter were found among the Dead Sea Scrolls (3rd century BC or later):